 Join: joining datasets¶

-Once the join definition is ready, go to the “Selected columns” section of the recipe and select the columns of each dataset whose values you want to get.
+Once the join definition is ready, go to the “Selected columns” section of the recipe and select the columns of each dataset whose values you want to include in the output dataset.

-Finally, review the execution specs in the “Output” section, for example the generated SQL query and execution plan.
+Finally, review the execution specs in the “Output” section.

-Since datasets routinely have columns with identical names, it is possible to disambiguate column names in the “Selected columns” section, either by giving an alias for a given column (using the “pencil” button next to the given column), or by assigning a prefix to apply to all columns of the table (by clicking on the “No prefix” button).
+Since datasets routinely have columns with identical names, it is possible to disambiguate column names in the “Selected columns” section, either by aliasing a given column (using the “pencil” button next to the given column), or by assigning a prefix to apply to all columns of the table.

 Depending on the input dataset types, DSS will adjust the engine it uses to execute the recipe, and choose between Hive, Impala, SparkSQL, plain SQL, and internal DSS.
 The available engines can be seen and selected by clicking on the cog below the “Run” button.

-If you use lowercasing only, the width must be below 32K.
+If you use lowercase only, the width must be below 32K.